 Infectious diseases are a concern when traveling to underdeveloped regions.
 These conditions are caused by organisms such as:

-- Viruses (Yellow fever, dengue fever, chikugunya, hepatitis, encephalitis, polio, and rabies)
+- Viruses.
+Yellow fever, dengue fever, chikungunya, Zika, hepatitis, Ebola, encephalitis, polio, rabies, and others.

-- Parasites (Malaria, schistosomiasis, leishmaniasis, and African trypanosomiasis,
+- Parasites.
+Malaria, schistosomiasis, leishmaniasis, African trypanosomiasis, and other.

 In addition to infectious diseases, travelers should be aware of other relevant health issues, such as: